D7RV23/NS_SURP2024/week_2-3/week_2-3_report.md

 SURP Week 2-3 Report

 Objective:

-  *Learn the governing equations of Neutron Stars, and to solve them What I learned:
+  *Learn the governing equations of Neutron Stars, and to solve them

+What I learned:

-  *The different Equations that explain the existance of NeutronsStars to our understanding.
+  *The different Equations that explain the existance of Neutrons Stars to our understanding.

   *Using the Pickle Packages.